 There really is safety in numbers.
 Don't travel alone, especially at night or in an area of campus that doesn't have a lot of foot traffic.
 Use the campus shuttle service or bus service.
 Also, the shortcut home through an alley or an unlit area after studying may save time, but could also put your personal safety at risk.
 If you find yourself alone, most colleges and universities have a complimentary escort service available.
 Someone to walk you home is usually just a quick call or text away.

 BE AWARE OF YOUR SURROUNDINGS

 Staying safe begins with knowing what's around you at all times.
-The more familiar you are with an area, the less you become a target.
+The more familiar you are with an area, the less likely you become a target.
 Criminals look for easy targets: someone who is pre-occupied, unsure, or generally unaware of who or what is around them.
-Keep your head up and walk with confidence, even if you're not sure of where you're going.
+Keep your head up and walk confidently, even if you're not sure of where you're going.
 College students walk, bike, skateboard, or even take scooters to class.
 Figure out the best routes.
 Take time to learn how to get from your dorm or apartment to your classes and other parts of campus.
 Make mental notes of where the blue light emergency phones are located.

 BE CAMERA SHY

 You certainly don't have to run from cameras, but don't let your picture appear with your dorm name, phone number, or any other identifying information get out there.
 Only you should decide who knows where you live, eat, and sleep.

 Make sure your close friends, you roommate, and your parents know what your daily schedule is normally like.
 Sure there will be changes along the way, but the more trusted people you share this information with, the easier it will be to get in touch with you in case of an emergency.